For Public Health emergencies after hours call 911. To report septic violations, food safety violations or illegal

-The class is offered in English or Spanish every Thursday at 3:30 pm at 1234 South 2nd Avenue in Okanogan.
+Starting in May, 2016 the class will be offered in English or Spanish the 2nd Thursday of each month at 3:30 pm at 1234 South 2nd Avenue in Okanogan.
 The class takes approximately 1½ hours.
 We ask that

 you please try to arrive 15 minutes early to allow time to get signed